Clock Cleaners: Controversy

 In 1994, Donald Wildmon and the American Family Association successfully campaigned for Wal-Mart to stop selling the VHS tape Cartoon Classics: Fun on the Job!, which included Clock Cleaners, due to two instances of perceived foul language.
-The alleged vulgarities were Donald Duck saying "Says who?" and "snake in the grass," which some listeners misheard as "fuck you" and "son of a bitch", respectively.
+The alleged vulgarities were Donald Duck saying "Says who?" and "snake in the grass", which some listeners misheard as "fuck you" and "son of a bitch", respectively.

-When Clock Cleaners was released on the Walt Disney Treasures DVD set Mickey Mouse in Living Color in 2001, the line "Says who?" was replaced with "Aw, nuts!" (originally from the short On Ice) and "snake in the grass" was replaced with angry gibberish.
-These edits were carried over to other DVD releases, including The Great Mouse Detective (2002), Funny Factory with Goofy (2006), and the bonus Epic Mickey DVD (2010).

-Other DVD releases have kept the original line, such as Alice in Wonderland: Masterpiece Edition (2004) and Have a Laugh!: Volume 2 (2010).
-More recent broadcasts of the cartoon on Disney Channel have also included the original line.
-On Disney+, "Says who?" remains unchanged, while "snake in the grass" is still replaced with gibberish.